GloriaBusungu/Google-Data-Analytics-Certificate--Cyclistic-Case-study/README.md

-# Google-Data-Analytics-Certificate--Cyclistic-Case-study
+# Google-Data-Analytics-Certificate--How Does a Bike-Share Navigate Speedy Success?-Cyclistic-Case-study
 As the requirement for completion of the Google Data Analytics Certificate As a junior data analyst I will analyse data of the fictional company “Cyclistic” provided by the Course.
-To answer a business task; Cyclistic’s historical trip data is used to analyse and identify trends of the previous twelve (12) Months from April 2022 to March 2023.
+Cyclistic’s historical trip data is used to analyse and identify trends of the previous twelve (12) Months from April 2022 to March 2023 to help company make strategic decisions